Papyrus 91

-Papyrus 91 (in the Gregory-Aland numbering), designed by 𝔓91, is an early copy of the New Testament in Greek.
+Papyrus 91 (in the Gregory-Aland numbering, designated as 𝔓91), is an early copy of the New Testament in Greek.
 It is a papyrus manuscript of the Acts of Apostles.
 The surviving texts of Acts are verses 2:30-37; 2:46-3:2.
 The manuscript paleographically has been assigned to the middle of the 3rd century.

 Text

 The Greek text of this manuscript is a representative of the Alexandrian text-type, Comfort ascribed it as proto-Alexandrian, though the extant portion is too fragmentary for certainty.
 It has not been placed yet in Aland's Categories of New Testament manuscripts.

 Location

 The larger portion of 𝔓91 is housed at the Instituto di Papyrologia (P. Mil.
 Vofl.
 Inv.
 1224) at the Universita Degli Studi di Milano.
 The smaller portion is housed at the Ancient History Documentary Research Centre at Macquarie University (Inv.
 360) in Sydney.